A proud member of

 Curriculum Principles

-At Newstead Academy our curriculum is designed to ensure that our children achieve their full potential through access to an ambitious, broad and well developed curriculum.
-We aim for our curriculum to express our aim of ambition without limits, this encompasses a curriculum that is tailored to individual need as well as structured through set learning intentions and aims.
+At Newstead Academy, our curriculum is designed to ensure that every child achieves their full potential through access to an ambitious, broad and carefully developed programme of learning.
+We are driven by our ethos of ambition without limits, reflected in a curriculum that is both structured through clear learning intentions and responsive to individual needs.

 The curriculum at Newstead is not just the sequence of learning that we follow, it comprises of;

-- The content and structure of the curriculum – what is taught, when and why.
+• The content and structure of the curriculum – what is taught, when and why.
 Our curriculum is progressive but is also designed as a spiral in order to facilitate regular retrieval and revisiting of key facts.
-The curriculum is structured around our ‘big ideas’ which are used to engage, inspire and motivate our children.
+The curriculum is structured around our ‘core concepts’ which are used to engage, inspire and motivate our children.

 Delivery